Neat, in cocktails or desserts, Kahlua is a delicious Mexican mix of rum, sugar, and Arabica coffee.

 Here’s a handy way to tell when your bottle of Kahlua was manufactured.
 On the bottom of the label, you’ll find a lot number.
 Look at the first five digits:

-- The last three numbers represent the day in the year.
+- The last three numbers represent the day of the year.
 For example, 135 would mean the 135th day of the year, which would be May 15th on a non-leap year.

 Now: once your bottle of Kahlua is open, the degradation process accelerates, so you should regularly check for signs it’s going bad.